-How a Providence IEPs Attorney Can Assist With Your Child’s IEP or 504 Plan
+How Our Providence IEPs Attorneys Can Assist With Your Child’s IEP Or 504 Plan

 If you feel your school is not following your child’s IEP or 504 plan, discuss the issue with a Providence 504 plans lawyer who can advise you of your best legal options.